barbazul/1kfa/mod_guide_player.md

 interactive activity that requires your friends.
 Open the GM Guide and look under the **Begin a Campaign** section for more details.

+This Player's Guide is a manual of all the procedures a non-GM player might need during play.

 </div>

 This game is a in the category of games called *conversation*.
 It may seem